Clarence A. Justin, 89, St. Stephen

 July 19, 1929 - May 1, 2019

 Mass of Christian Burial will be held at 10:30 a.m. on Monday, May 6, 2019 at St. Stephen Catholic Church in St. Stephen for Clarence A. Justin, age 89, of St. Stephen, who passed away on May 1, 2019 at the Country Manor Campus in Sartell.
-Reverend Eugene Doyle and Reverend Robert Harren will officiate.
+Reverend Eugene Doyle will officiate.
 Burial, with full military honors, will be in the parish cemetery.

-Visitation will be held from 4:00 p.m. until 8:00 p.m. on Sunday, May 5, 2019 and from 9:30 a.m. until the time of the service on Monday, all at the St. Stephen Catholic Church Parish Hall.
-Parish prayers will be held at 4:00 p.m. followed by the St. Stephen American Legion service at 6:30 p.m. on Sunday, at the St. Stephen Parish Hall.
+Visitation will be held from 4:00 p.m. until 8:00 p.m. on Sunday, May 5, 2019 and from 9:30 a.m. until the time of the service on Mon day, all at the St. Stephen Catholic Church Parish Hall.
+Parish prayers will be held at 4:00 p.m. on Sunday.

-Clarence is survived by his loving wife of 62 years, Jeanette; children, Rick, Roger (Mary), Ken (Alyce), Dan (Holly), all of St. Stephen and Paul of Rochester; six grandchildren; two great-grandchildren; three step-grandchildren and four step-great-grandchildren; sisters-in-law, Mary Ann, and Carole; and many nieces, nephews, relatives and friends.
+Clarence is survived by his loving wife of 62 years, Jeanette; children, Rick, Roger (Mary), Ken (Alyce), Dan (Holly), all of St. Stephen and Paul of Rochester; six grandchildren, three step-grandchildr en and four step-great-grandchildren; sisters-in-law, Mary Ann, and Carole; and many nieces, nephews, relatives and friends.

 He is preceded in death by his parents, one sister and eight brothers.